mikeseven/node-native-graphics-deps/README.md

   - ```include\``` contains headers
   - ```build\src\Release\``` contains libraries

+Note that for AntTweakBar and GLFW, you can also use msbuild from Visual Studio x64 command prompt: ```msbuild xxx.sln /t:Rebuild /p:Configuration=Release /m``` with xxx.sln being AntTweakBar_VS2012.sln or GLFW.sln.

 Now you should have exactly the same headers and libraries as in this repository.
 You can overwrite headers and libraries (.lib only) with the newly built versions and rebuild node-glfw, node-webgl, node-webcl (using ```node-gyp rebuild``` in each project).

 For runtime, don't forget to copy the DLLs of these projects (and only .dll) into your Windows\System32 folder.
 Now samples and tests in node-glfw, node-webgl, node-webcl will run as well as your applications using these modules.